JCulpepper88/SaveTheKitty/README.md

 After completing all the levels, it resets to level 1, but the monsters double in speed, and the user gains a life.

-## Issues

-* Not mobile friendly
-* I eventually plan to connect this to a database to keep track of high scores.
+I eventually plan to connect this to a database to keep track of high scores.